 Related: How to Make Running a Habit in 2023

 Now that you have your WHY, it’s time to set a goal that connects to your WHY for the winter.

 Some people may need an ambitious goal like a spring marathon to get them motivated to run in the cold.
+Some people like to run shorter races like 5ks and 10ks to stay focused.
 Other people may need to take the pressure off and focus on easy running and building their base.

 Whatever the goal, set it and don’t forget it.

 “(Whether it is) a spring race or to run a certain number of times per week, check the goal off on a calendar,” explains says Chicago-based running coach Amie Dworecki.
 “This way you aren’t questioning why you are getting up to go run in the cold and dark.
 You have a purpose.

 Related: How to Set Running Goals